 Every course for participants without simulation experience begins with pre-briefing to discuss the educational goals and objectives.
 Additionally, participants are introduced to the simulator capabilities in order to have knowledge of a baseline physical exam on a "healthy simulation".

 Each scenario will be immediately followed by a debriefing that will include review of the relevant clinical and technical actions as well as the examples of team dynamics and communication skills.
 All video recordings are for the benefit of the participant and will not be released, and will be used to complement the debriefing experience.
 Each participant will rotate through different roles in the scenario, acting as primary anesthesiologist (“hot seat”) at least once.

 Each simulation training program will be offered in a single one day session with breakfast, lunch, and refreshments provided.
 Please check back often as future sessions will be added.

 After participating in this CME activity, participants should be able to:

 The Medical Simulation Center is currently taking reservation for upcoming courses.
 Complete the course registration form to reserve your space today.
-You will be contacted by a member of the center with information on the course and required deposit to hold your spot.
-You may also print the brochure and mail or fax to contact provided on form found below.

 Participants can cancel a reservation up until 30 days prior to their scheduled session without charge.
 After this date their registration fee is non refundable.
 A rescheduled reservation will assess a $125 charge unless the spot can be filled from the wait-list.